What is it that makes a city stand out from the crowd?

 You can easily get to see this place by catching tram number 8 (which comes every 10 minutes from the center) and stopping at Huygensstraat.

-Rotterdam’s best architecture and design are not limited to monuments, office buildings, and museums.
-One excellent piece of architecture is the well-respected, and loved restaurant Dudok.
+Rotterdam’s best architecture and design are not limited to monuments, office buildings (am I the only one that believes this city is the perfect place to start a company?
+After all, the only thing U.S. investors need to immigrate to the Netherlands under the Dutch-American Friendship Treaty is a DAFT visa), and museums.
+Another excellent piece of architecture is the well-respected, and loved restaurant Dudok.

 If you are looking for the ultimate form of architectural mastery, Markthal is perhaps one of the best places to find it; located right outside the Blaak train and metro station.